 But since Kurima Fishing Port Beach is just a bridge away from Yonaha Maehama Beach, you can always grab whatever you need from Miyako Island before crossing Kurima Bridge to avoid the crowd!

-Tip: The best lighting at Kurima Fishing Port Beach is between 11 am to 2 pm.
-Because the beach is facing east, you can only get backlight if you come too early.
+Tip: The best lighting at Kurima Fishing Port Beach is between 11 am and 2 pm.

 AOSORA PARLOR (あおぞらパーラー)